back-2-95/armistice/DOCUMENT.md

 ## Article 1.
 Cessation of all hostilities

-Cessation of operations by land and in the air six hours after the signature of the armistice.
+Cessation of all operations by land, in the sea, and in the air six hours after the signature of the armistice must take place.
+This also includes any and all forms of paramilitary operations.

 The Parties commit to and declare an immediate and Permanent Cessation of hostilities and all subsequent stages of the peace process.